-Diabetes is another cause that increases an individual’s risk for developing a heart disease; it has in fact been found that heart related death rates are two to four times higher win individuals suffering from diabetes.
-Those suffering from diabetes have been found to develop heart diseases at an early age, and for those who are middle aged with type 2 diabetes having a heart attack may be as high as someone without diabetes who has already had one heart attack.
+Diabetes is another cause that increases an individual’s risk of developing a heart disease; it has in fact been found that heart-related death rates are two to four times higher in individuals suffering from diabetes.
+Those suffering from diabetes have been found to develop heart diseases at an early age, and for those who are middle-aged with type 2 diabetes having a heart attack may be as high as someone without diabetes who has already had one heart attack.

 High Blood Cholesterol